ronghao/CacheManage/README.md

 + **支持自定义加密算法**

 modifications by mohapps:
-+ Implemented AES encryption instead of RSA for API>=23
++ Implemented AES encryption instead of RSA
++ Managing AES key via Keystore for API>=23
++ Generating, Encrypting (by RSA) and saving AES key into (and loading, decrypting from) SharedPreferences in API<23 since Keystore doesn't support AES
++ RSA was unable to encrypt >128 bit text (solved by AES implemention)
 + Using java.util.Base64 instead of android.util.Base64 (added class to library to use on all APIs including API<26)
 + Fixed an issue that caused crash on API 23 while generating keypair when app locale is Arabic, Persian,...

-To use AES encryption for API>=23 and RSA encryption for API<23 using Android Keystore:
+To use AES encryption:
 ```java

         // Initialize